A Discrete Variational Derivation of Accelerated Methods in Optimization: From Gradient Descent to Nesterov's Accelerated Gradient

 \section{From Gradient Descent to Nesterov's Accelerated Gradient}

-In this section we give a historical perspective of Nesterov's Accelerated Gradient from Gradient Descent with a threefold objective: First, properly introduce the methods of interest and their properties, second, give an overall view of the elements to take under consideration, and, third, set some of the notation.
+In this section we give a historical perspective of Nesterov's accelerated gradient from gradient descent with a threefold objective: First, properly introduce the methods of interest and their properties, second, give an overall view of the elements to take under consideration, and, third, set some of the notation.

-Although the first method that comes to mind to solve the optimization problem \eqref{eq:optim} is Newton-Raphson, the first ``dynamical'' one is due to Cauchy and was given in 1847 in \cite{CauchyGD}.
-Cauchy's method, known as Gradient Descent (GD), is the one-step method
+Although the first method that comes to mind to solve the optimization problem \eqref{eq:optim} is Newton-Raphson, the first ``dynamical'' one is due to \citet{CauchyGD}.
+His method, known as Gradient Descent (GD), is the one-step method

-where \(\eta_k\) is the step size parameter or, as it is referred in the machine learning community, the learning rate.
+where \(\eta\) is the step size parameter or, as it is referred in the machine learning community, the learning rate.
 It is readily seen that this method is a simple discretization of the first order ODE

 from which it takes its dynamical nature.
 What is perhaps not so readily seen is that, given an initial condition \(x_0\), the trajectories obtained from both equations, \(x_k\) and \(x(t)\), converge to the argument of minima \(x^*\).
-In particular, \(x_k\) converges linearly to \(x^*\) while the function values \(f(x_k)\) do so to the global minimum \(f(x^*)\) at a rate of \(\calO(\sfrac1k)\), \cite{Po64,Po87}.
+In particular, \(x_k\) converges linearly to \(x^*\) while the function values \(f(x_k)\) do so to the global minimum \(f(x^*)\) at a rate of \(\calO(\sfrac1k)\) \citep{Po64,Po87}.

-An initial improvement over GD was given in 1964 by Polyak: He introduced with \cite{Po64} a novel two-step method currently known as Classical Momentum (CM) or Polyak's Heavy Ball (HB).
-As it was originally presented, CM/HB takes the form of the two-step method
+An initial improvement over GD was given by \citet{Po64}: He introduced a novel two-step method, Polyak's Heavy Ball (PHB), also known as Classical Momentum (CM) after \cite{pmlr-v28-sutskever13}.
+As it was originally presented, PHB/CM takes the form of the two-step method

 where \(P\) is a functional operator for which a root is sought and \(\mu,\eta\) are ``small'' positive constants that condition the convergence of the method.
 In comparison with \eqref{eq:gd}, \eqref{eq:cm:single} adds a new term, \(x_k-x_{k-1}\), the momentum of the discrete motion that incorporates past information in an amount controlled by \(\mu\), the so called momentum coefficient.
-When \(P\) is conservative, that is, when \(P=\nabla f\), Polyak showed that, although the method's trajectory still converges linearly as GD's, it does so faster than GD's, that is, with a smaller geometric ratio, \cite{Po64,Po87}.
+When \(P\) is conservative, that is, when \(P=\nabla f\), Polyak showed that, although the method's trajectory still converges linearly as GD's, it does so faster than GD's, that is, with a smaller geometric ratio \citep{Po64,Po87}.

 The continuous analogue of \eqref{eq:cm:single} is the second order ODE